mm6/ethereum-lab4-hardhat/README.md

 ## Setup and prerequisites

 We will be using git, Node.js, and Hardhat.
 These tools were installed in Lab 1.
 In addition, we need to establish an account at Alchemy.
 You will need a free API key provided by Alchemy.
-We do this so that we can copy a part of the Ethereum Mainnet to our local machine.
+We do this so that we can copy a part of the Ethereum mainnet to our local machine.

-We will be using ETH, Wrapped ETH (WETH), DAI, and Uniswap V3.
+We will be using ETH, Wrapped ETH (WETH), DAI, and Uniswap V3

+Our objective is to buy some WETH with ETH and then exchange our WETH for the DAI stable coin.
+DAI is pegged one for one with the US dollar.

 0. Create a new directory named Uniswap-Test and, within it, clone a repository.